Ordinary World (film): Plot

-Perry is excited to see his old band formed together again; however, Gary reveals that his position has been replaced with another singer.
-Infuriated, he smashes Salome's guitar as the police come to stop the party.
-Perry is handcuffed and confronts Gary about replacing him in the band.
-Gary says he was forced to when Perry walked out on them because his wife was pregnant, despite a tour already lined up.
-After being released from custody due to being friends with the police chief, he starts rushing to Salome's talent show; however, Christy runs after him and offers to let him play Ordinary World for Joan Jett, imploring that she will love it.
-Perry chooses to go to the talent show despite the chance to revive his career.
+Perry is excited to perform with his band again, however Gary reveals that they recruited a new singer in his absence.
+Infuriated, Perry smashes Salome's guitar as the police arrive to stop the party and detain him.
+Perry confronts Gary about being replaced in the band; Gary says he was forced to when Perry left the band before a tour because of Karen being pregnant.
+The two reconcile.
+Perry is released from custody and rushes to Salome's talent show; Christy runs after him and offers to let him play "Ordinary World" for Joan Jett to revive his music career, but Perry refuses.